icons8/lunacy-docs/docs/basics.md

 ### Navigation

-If your design is taking up too much space on the canvas, use the scroll bars located on the right and at the bottom of the workspace to navigate it.
+If your design is taking up too much space on the canvas, use the mouse wheel to scroll vertically.

-You can also point the cursor anywhere over the canvas and use the mouse wheel to scroll vertically.
 To scroll horizontally, additionally hold down `Shift`.

 Another way to navigate the canvas is to hold down `Space` to activate the **Hand** tool and drag the canvas to wherever you need.

 <video autoplay="" muted="" loop="" playsinline="" width="auto" poster="/public/moving_around_canvas.png" height="auto"><source src="/public/moving_around_canvas.mp4" type="video/mp4"></video>

+You can always use the scroll bars on the right and bottom of the workspace, but it's not as convenient as the other options.

 ### Zooming in and out

-The easiest way to zoom to a layer in Lunacy is by holding down `Ctrl` / `⌘` and moving the mouse wheel.
+The easiest way to **zoom to a layer** in Lunacy is by holding down `Ctrl` / `⌘` and moving the mouse wheel.
 To zoom in and out slower, additionally hold down `Shift`.

 <video autoplay="" muted="" loop="" playsinline="" width="auto" poster="/public/zoom_in_canvas.png" height="auto"><source src="/public/zoom_in_canvas.mp4" type="video/mp4"></video>

-When the zoom value exceeds 500, Lunacy displays a pixel grid.
-There are two ways to disable this feature:
+When the zoom value exceeds 500, Lunacy displays a **pixel grid**.
+If you want to disable this feature:

 1. In the menu bar, select **View** > **Pixel grid**.
-2. Deselect all layers on the canvas and clear the **Show pixel grid** checkbox in the right panel.
+2. Deselect all layers on the canvas and clear the **Show pixel grid** checkbox in the **right panel**.

 Find out about other zooming options [below](#zooming-options).